Consistent Signal Reconstruction from Streaming Multivariate Time Series: Zero-delay spline interpolation

 In this context, any reconstructed signal can be assessed and therefore compared by computing a cumulative cost $K:\mathcal{S}\times\mathcal{A}\to\mathbb{R}$ through the traversed state-action pairs by following a given policy $\bm{\mu}_{\bm{\theta}}$.
 From here, we can tune the policy parameters via policy training by solving the following optimization problem

 where the integer $M$ denotes the number of example multivariate time series, indexed by \textit{m}, and where all the stream of observations $\bm{o}_{m,t}$ and initial states $\bm{s}_{m,0}$ are given.
-Thus, if a sufficiently large collection of representative multivariate time series is available, then a trained policy will outperform, on average, any other policy with different parameter values when tested over a previously-unseen stream of observations.
+Thus, if a sufficiently large collection of representative multivariate time series is available, one expects the trained policy to outperform, on average, any other policy with different parameter values when tested over a previously unseen stream of observations.